Deboisgrotte/ForumGUI6_appleSilicon_dist/README.md

 1. Install Homebrew from (https://brew.sh/)

-2. Install R using Homebrew (brew install R)
+2. Install R using Homebrew (with brew env-var set: 'brew install R')

 3. Download, unzip, and drag the Forum App to a location that is NOT APPLICATIONS (ie Desktop)